An abscess is a pocket of pus that forms around the root of an infected tooth. Anyone, from children to the elderly, can get one.

 - Get regular dental checkups and teeth cleanings.

-- Brush your teeth twice daily for two minutes with a fluoride toothpaste.
+- Brush your teeth twice daily for 2 minutes with a fluoride toothpaste.

 - Floss daily to clean hard-to-reach spots between your teeth and gums.